Thursday, July 27, 2023

 3rd Turn Brewing Oldham Gardens

-NEARBY DISTILLERIES: Kentucky Artisan
+Nearby distilleries: Kentucky Artisan

 3rd Turn’s second location is a proper beer garden set among gardens and greenhouses–a nice change of atmosphere after visiting a string of bourbon distilleries.
 With 32 of its namesake and select other beers on tap, the grounds practically demand the wiling away of an early evening in summer.